slindii/slindii/README.md

 <h1>Hi My name is Silindile,
 Welcome to my Github profile!</h1>

-1st line support, I resolve technical issues and queries or escalate the problem to other support technicians.
+I am a 1st line support, I resolve technical issues and queries or escalate the problem to other support technicians.

 Ability to solve problems within a technical environment.
 Strong communication skills.
 Strong customer service approach and team player.
 Strong work ethic and ability to work in dynamic work environment.